marekborowiec/teaching/Python1.md

   File "<stdin>", line 1, in <module>
 TypeError: Can't convert 'int' object to str implicitly
 ```
 What is this about?
 We know that we can concatenate strings with the plus sign, so why does this not work?
 The error above tells us where something went wrong `(line 1 of <stdin>)` and what was the error `(TypeError: Can't convert 'int' object to str implicitly)`.
-The error tells us that there was a "int" object that could not be converted to a `str`, the Python's shorthand for string.
+The error tells us that there was a `int` object that could not be converted to a `str` object, the Python's shorthand for string.
 Turns out that the output of the `count()` method is not a string but a different data type, an **_integer_** or `int`.
 We will explain how Python handles number in a separate section, but for now its enough to say that integers are simply "whole" numbers, those without fractional components.
 We can make the above work by converting the integer output of `count()` into a string.
 This is done using the `str()` function:
 ```python
 >>> print("There are " +  str(my_sequence.count('a')) + " occurrences of 'a' in your sequence")